 No event in Northern Denmark is as popular as Aalborg Carnival.
 Hundreds of thousands come every year to be a part of it – in some way or another.

-Aalborg Carnival might take place in Aalborg, but people from all of Denmark are attending.
-In recent years, the carnival has also been well frequented by foreigners.
+Aalborg Carnival might take place in Aalborg, but people from all over Denmark are attending.
+In recent years, the carnival has also been well-frequented by foreigners.

 The whole tradition started in 1983.
 While it has been a huge success every year, it is now bigger than ever – and also attracting more international attention than ever before.